ucsb-cs148-f21/project-t07-musictaste/team/docs/DEPLOY.md

 - Check the deployment using the Heroku dashboard
 ## Frontend
 Now you need to deploy a frontend webapp that will serve as the user interface to interact with the data called from the backend.
 To do this:
+- Navigate to project-t07-musictaste/MERN_app/client/src/api/index.js, then replace the URL in ```const API = axios.create({ baseURL: "https://musictaste-backend.herokuapp.com" });``` with the url of the backend (accessible from your heroku dashboard) that you created in the previous section.
+- Run ```npm run build``` from project-t07-musictaste/MERN_app/client/
 - Go to https://www.netlify.com/ and either sign up or log in to an existing account.
-- Run ```npm run build``` from project-t07-musictaste/MERN_app/client/
 - On netlify, navigate to Sites from the user dashboard
 - Drag and drop the project-t07-musictaste/MERN_app/client/build/ folder from your local machine onto the netlify interface
 - Once the build has succeeded your frontend will be deployed.